Himachal Pradesh Board of School Education: History

-The Himachal Pradesh Board of School Education, Dharamshala came into existence in 1969 as per Himachal Pradesh Act No. 14 of 1968 with its headquarter at Shimla later shifted to Dharamshala in January 1983.
-The Board started with a staff of 34 officials which has subsequently increased to 438.
-The Education Board prescribes syllabus, courses of instructions and text books for school education in Himachal Pradesh besides conducting examinations based on courses listed.
-At present, the Board conducts examination for the following classes and courses:
+The Himachal Pradesh Board of School Education, Dharamshala, came into existence in 1969 under the Himachal Pradesh Act No. 14 of 1968, with its headquarters at Shimla, later shifted to Dharamshala in January 1983.
+The Board started with a staff of 34 officials, which has subsequently increased to 438.
+The Education Board prescribes syllabi, courses of instruction, and textbooks for school education in Himachal Pradesh, besides conducting examinations based on the courses listed.
+At present, the Board conducts examinations for the following classes and courses: